aiman-al-masoud/deixiscript/minimalist-rewrite.md

 - everything is decompressed
 - verb sentences don't cotain negations or commands

-maybe "conceptual" and "individual" modes that can be triggered with some conventional command for testing.
+maybe "conceptual" and "individual" modes/contexts that can be triggered with some conventional command for testing.

 Random AST generator for fuzz testing?